bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Aaron Van Wirdum: 00:17:13

 once again all this is is a version number plus this hash represented in base58.
 Is that all it is?
-Yeah.
 This is all so much simpler than I once thought, Sjors.

 Sjors Provoost: 00:17:26